Last tested: June 2026.

 What makes Taskade Genesis different from Turbo AI?

-Taskade Genesis produces living dashboards — projects with embedded AI agents, 100+ integrations, 8 project views, custom domains, role-based access (7 tiers: Owner through Viewer), and reliable automation workflows.
+Taskade Genesis produces living dashboards — projects with embedded AI agents, 100+ integrations, 7 project views, custom domains, role-based access (7 tiers: Owner through Viewer), and reliable automation workflows.
 Turbo AI produces static charts from data queries.
 The difference is architectural: Turbo AI is a tool you visit to get a chart.
 Taskade Genesis is a workspace that runs dashboards, agents, and automations on your behalf — whether you are logged in or not.
-Over 150,000 Genesis apps have been built, and 130,000+ are live in the Community Gallery.
+More than 150,000 one-prompt apps have been built on Taskade Genesis, ready to clone from the Community Gallery.
 Try it free →